RogerMab/RogerMab/README.md

 - 💻 Owner of [**PPC12x.Agency**](https://github.com/PPC12x-Agency) github organization.
 - 🔭 I’m currently working on something cool 😉
-- 🤔 I’m currently reading [Designing Machine Learning Systems by O'Reilly]
+- 🤔 I’m currently reading [Machine Learning and Generative AI by Yoon Hwang and Nicholas Burtch]
-- 🌱 I also teach PPC Masterclass and Freelance Bootcamp.
+- 🌱 I also teach PPC (Google Ads) Masterclass.
 - 👨‍💻 Read more about me at https://www.rogemabag.com
 - 📫 How to reach me: hello@rogemabag.com